mpv-player/mpv/DOCS/man/mpv.rst

     if you do not want to install fonts to your system.
 Note that files in this directory are loaded into memory before being used by mpv.
-If you have a lot of fonts, consider using fonts.conf (see above) to include additional fonts, which is more memory-effient.
+If you have a lot of fonts, consider using fonts.conf (see above) to include additional fonts, which is more memory-efficient.

 ``~/.config/mpv/scripts/``
     All files in this directory are loaded as if they were passed to the